 A faster and easier option to scan photos is to use an iPhone or iPad and a photo scanner app.
-The apps we will discuss here are: Pic Scanner, Pic Scanner Gold and Photo Scanner Premium.
+The apps we will discuss here are: Pic Scanner and Pic Scanner Gold.

 Pic Scanner is a simple yet powerful app.
 It is ideal for quickly scanning photos, especially if you have an older model iPhone or iPad.
 The app lets you scan and auto-crop multiple photos at a time, perform basic edits, create albums and add captions for in-app viewing.
 It also lets you freely share and save photos to Photos app, Facebook, Instagram, Dropbox etc. Pic Scanner costs US$3.99 for unlimited use [Website] [App Store link]

 Pic Scanner Gold is a much advanced version of Pic Scanner.
 It does everything Pic Scanner does, plus it can scan photos in higher resolution, has a 19-tool editor, lets you import pictures from Photos app for pooling with scanned pics.
 It can also make photos into slideshows, greeting cards and shareable albums; and allows many more ways to share and save photos.
 It costs US$7.99 for unlimited use.
 No subscriptions, no in-app purchases [Website] [App Store link]

-Advantages of these apps: 1) Far less expensive than other alternatives.
+Advantages of apps: 1) Far less expensive than other alternatives.
 2) High quality scans, as long as you follow the in-app scanning tips.
 3) Fast: No need to remove photos from albums.
-4) Photos don’t leave your home: No risk of loss or damage in transit.
+4) Photos don’t leave your home: No risk of loss or damage.